Introducing Kubectl with Oracle Cloud Native Environment

 v1

-2. It is possible to lookup more detailed information about the API resources available on the Kubernetes cluster where the columns describe the following:
+2. It is possible to look for more detailed information about the API resources available on the Kubernetes cluster where the columns describe the following:

 • NAME - the resource name